-Members Area
+Members space

-Welcome to the Members Area for the North American Society for Sport Management (NASSM).
+Welcome to the Members Space for the North American Society for Sport Management (NASSM).
 As a NASSM member, you are entitled to several benefits, including online issues of the Journal of Sport Management (JSM) and the Sport Management Education Journal (SMEJ), the option to purchase print versions of JSM and SMEJ, discounts on registration fees for the NASSM conference, and access to elections for the Executive Council and Student Board.
 Membership and membership renewal entails agreeing to abide by the NASSM Code of Ethics.
 Click below or scroll down for more information regarding the different benefits of your NASSM membership.

 Journal Access →